Global stocks turn positive in knife-edge U.S. election race | MarketScreener

 Dealers said a returned Republican administration would likely be more positive for the oil industry than the Democrats that favour renewable technology.

-U.S. crude futures were up 96 cents, or 2.6% at $38.62 a barrel, Brent crude futures gained 2.9% cents to $40.86, while U.S.-listed solar shares of Enphase, Sunpower, Sunrun and First Solar and Invesco's solar ETF, which have all been boosted by Biden's climate change concerns dropped up to 7% in pre-market trade.
+U.S. crude futures were up 96 cents, or 2.6% at $38.62 a barrel and Brent crude futures gained 2.9% cents to $40.86.
+U.S.-listed solar shares of Enphase, Sunpower, Sunrun and First Solar and Invesco's solar ETF, which have all been boosted by Biden's climate change concerns, dropped by up to 7% in pre-market trade.

-(Additional reporting by Mike Dolan and Sujata Rao in London; editing by Barbara Lewis)
+(Additional reporting by Mike Dolan and Sujata Rao in London; editing by Kirsten Donovan and Barbara Lewis)